@stable-canvas/comfyui-client - v1.4.1

 });

-Programable case
+Programable real world case

 Both implementation and usage are extremely simple and human-readable.
 This programmable approach allows for dynamic workflow creation, enabling loops, conditionals, and reusable functions.
 It's particularly useful for batch processing, experimenting with different models or prompts, and creating more complex, flexible workflows.